TudosaVictor/Project-Manual-Testing/README.md

    - Project risks: lack of tester experience, documentation not updated with the current version of the software, only one tester for the project

-   - Product risks: validation constraints on the fields might might be too restrictive to the end user
+   - Product risks: validation constraints on the fields might be too restrictive to the end user

 <h2>  1.1.6 Evaluating entry criteria </h2>

-   The entry criterias defined in the Test Planning phase have been achieved and the test process can continue.
+   The entry criteria defined in the Test Planning phase have been achieved and the test process can continue.

    <h1> 1.2 Test Monitoring and Control </h1>

-   Variou periodic reports were generated to reflect the current status of the testing process, in case of major problems control measures could be taken.
-The following status report was generated after x% of the test cases were executed, on 2023:
+   Various periodic reports were generated to reflect the current status of the testing process, in case of major problems control measures could be taken.
+The following status report was generated after x% of the test cases were executed, in 2023:

    *
    *